 Long before 7, there was a table set up for coffee, tea and hot chocolate.
 The fires were burning and a few little girls dressed in p.j.s were having a wonderful time with their Teddy Bears.

 I was pleased to meet 3-year-old Heidi. who posed with me briefly.

 Heidi was lounging behind the front desk when I first spotted her.
-The young man working the desk said he remembered when she first came to the lodge 3 years ago.
+The young man working the desk said he remembered when Heidi first came to the lodge, 3 years ago.
 "She was as big as her head is now.
 She stepped out into the snow and disappeared!"

 Breakfast in the Cascade Dining Room

 Heidi wasn't allowed in the dining room, but Don and I headed in happily.